VIDA-NYU/GDPFinder/README.md

 Within scripts directory:

-nohup python -u supervised_training.py --metric 'density' --imagetype 'resized' --newwidth 1234 --newheight 1234
+nohup python -u supervised_training.py --metric 'density' --imagetype 'resize' --newwidth 1234 --newheight 1234

 See supervised_training.py for more details on the arguements and training process.